savinshynu/Imager-tools/README.md

-# Imager-tools for Orville Wideband Imager at LWA-SB
+# Imager-tools for Orville Wideband Imager at LWA-SV station
 - Analyzing tools for lwa all-sky images

 - Contains most of the tools required to analyze all-sky images from the LWA data